kephale/kyleharrington.com/terms.md

 In this privacy policy we use the following terms, among others:

 personal data
-    Personal data is all information relating to an identified or identifiable natural person (hereinafter referred to as "data subject").
+&nbsp;&nbsp;Personal data is all information relating to an identified or identifiable natural person (hereinafter referred to as "data subject").
 Identifiable is a natural person who can be identified directly or indirectly, in particular by assignment to an identifier such as a name, an identification number, location data, an online identifier or one or more special characteristics that express the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural person.
 person affected
-    Data subject is any identified or identifiable natural person whose personal data are processed by the controller.
+&nbsp;&nbsp;    Data subject is any identified or identifiable natural person whose personal data are processed by the controller.
 Processing
-    Processing means any operation or series of operations carried out with or without the aid of automated procedures relating to personal data, such as the collection, collection, organization, filing, storage, adaptation or modification, retrieval, querying, use, disclosure by transmission, dissemination or any other form of provision, reconciliation or linking, restriction, deletion or destruction.
+&nbsp;&nbsp;    Processing means any operation or series of operations carried out with or without the aid of automated procedures relating to personal data, such as the collection, collection, organization, filing, storage, adaptation or modification, retrieval, querying, use, disclosure by transmission, dissemination or any other form of provision, reconciliation or linking, restriction, deletion or destruction.
 Restricting processing
-    Restriction on processing is the marking of stored personal data with the aim of restricting their future processing.
+&nbsp;&nbsp;    Restriction on processing is the marking of stored personal data with the aim of restricting their future processing.
 Pseudonymization
-    Pseudonymization is the processing of personal data in such a way that the personal data can no longer be assigned to a specific data subject without additional information, provided that this additional information is kept separately and is subject to technical and organizational measures that ensure that the personal data is not assigned to an identified or identifiable natural person.
+&nbsp;&nbsp;    Pseudonymization is the processing of personal data in such a way that the personal data can no longer be assigned to a specific data subject without additional information, provided that this additional information is kept separately and is subject to technical and organizational measures that ensure that the personal data is not assigned to an identified or identifiable natural person.
 person in charge or person responsible for processing
-    The controller or controller shall be the natural or legal person, authority, body, office or other body which alone or jointly with others decides on the purposes and means of processing personal data.
+&nbsp;&nbsp;    The controller or controller shall be the natural or legal person, authority, body, office or other body which alone or jointly with others decides on the purposes and means of processing personal data.
 Where the purposes and means of such processing are laid down by Union law or by the law of the Member States, the controller or the specific criteria for his appointment may be laid down in accordance with Union law or the law of the Member States.
 Order processor
-    Processor is a natural or legal person, authority, institution or other body that processes personal data on behalf of the data controller.
+&nbsp;&nbsp;    Processor is a natural or legal person, authority, institution or other body that processes personal data on behalf of the data controller.
 receiver
-    The recipient is a natural or legal person, authority, institution or other body to which personal data is disclosed, whether or not it is a third party.
+&nbsp;&nbsp;    The recipient is a natural or legal person, authority, institution or other body to which personal data is disclosed, whether or not it is a third party.
 However, authorities which may receive personal data under Union law or the law of the Member States within the framework of a particular investigation mandate shall not be regarded as recipients.
 Thirds
-    Third party is a natural or legal person, authority, institution or other body other than the data subject, the data processor, the data processor and the persons authorised to process the personal data under the direct responsibility of the data processor or the data processor.
+&nbsp;&nbsp;    Third party is a natural or legal person, authority, institution or other body other than the data subject, the data processor, the data processor and the persons authorised to process the personal data under the direct responsibility of the data processor or the data processor.
 agreement
-    Acceptance is any informed and unequivocal statement of intent, in the form of a statement or other clear affirmative act, voluntarily given by the data subject for the particular case, that the data subject indicates his or her consent to the processing of personal data concerning him or her.
+&nbsp;&nbsp;    Acceptance is any informed and unequivocal statement of intent, in the form of a statement or other clear affirmative act, voluntarily given by the data subject for the particular case, that the data subject indicates his or her consent to the processing of personal data concerning him or her.

 II.
 Name and address of the person responsible

 The person responsible within the meaning of the Basic Data Protection Regulation and other national data protection laws of the member states and other data protection regulations is:

 Kyle Harrington
 Robert Rössle St. 10
 13125 Berlin
 Germany

 Tel.: 030-94062195